chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

 safe-conduct to mining---but as the comprehensive dominion over a territory.[^46] The Peace of Westphalia codified the concept as *ius territorii et superioritatis*.

 {% figure caption: "Figure 6.
-The relatively late appearance of dissertation titles mentioning "territory" among a particularly young cohort of scholars in the aftermath of the Thirty Years' War speaks to the expanding career prospects for young lawyers in the administrations of the Imperial Estates.
+The relatively late appearance of dissertation titles mentioning “territory” among a particularly young cohort of scholars in the aftermath of the Thirty Years' War speaks to the expanding career prospects for young lawyers in the administrations of the Imperial Estates.
 Percentage of dissertation titles mentioning *territo* and number of dissertations by age cohort.
 Excluded: reprints, duplicates, entries with fewer than two authors, entries without *praeses* birth date.
 Data source: *Verzeichnis der im deutschen Sprachraum erschienenen Drucke des 17.
 Jahrhunderts* (2020). " %}
 ![A dot density graph entitled "Mentions of territorium by Age Cohort and Year" with year on the x-axis and the age of praeses on the y-axis.
 Green, yellow and black dots on a white background.]({{site.url}}/assets/img/v05/scholz/figure6.png)
 {% endfigure %}